randlezhang/Leetcode-codewar-practice/README.md

 # Leetcode-practice
-My python code for the challenge
+###My python code for the challenge from the Leedcode and Codewars